WwZzz/easyFL/algorithm/README.md

   test_metric = server.test(model)
   return test_metric['loss']
 ```
-In this way, the codes of `fedavg.py` is preserved, since all the addtional operations are made in another dependent algorithm file with a different name.
+In this way, the codes of `fedavg.py` is preserved, since all the addtional operations are made in another independent algorithm file with a different name.